mdernovoi/data-analysis-platform/doc/provision.md

 **NOTE**: The `secrets` directory is ignored by git and thus does not change during version upgrades.
 Please keep all your custom configuration files in it.
 Files in the  `secrets_templates` directory can be changed during upgrades.

 2) Search for `{{TODO:REPLACE}}` in the `infrastructure` directory and fill in all missing values.

   **TIP**: You can use Visual Studio Code or `egrep` to search for strings in multiple files simultaneously.

-TODO :construction: **Currently under construction** :construction:

-#### Src

-**NOTE**: Steps in this section are not strictly necessary to be able to use the Data Analysis Platform.
-However, the `src` directory contains very useful code for actual data analysis projects (Docker environments, examples of GitLab Pipelines, etc.).

-1) Copy all secrets templates from `secrets_templates` to the corresponding `secrets` directory, which Git ignores.

-2) Search for `{{TODO:REPLACE}}` in the `src` directory and fill in all missing values.

-  **TIP**: You can use Visual Studio Code or `egrep` to search for strings in multiple files simultaneously.